Skip to main content

 │ └── db

-The squad can be started using docker-compose (the example is for mainnet):
+The squad and the proxy can be started using the command:

-Alternatively, you can set up a squad using any other known approach, but make sure to apply the proper operation-mode described in the section Observer configuration.
+Alternatively, you can set up a squad using any other known approach, but make sure to apply the proper operation-mode described in the section Observer installation and configuration.

 Congratulations!
 You've set up a deep-history observing squad; the gateway should be ready to resolve historical account (state) queries 🚀